MaryumAkram16/medilens/README.md

-Medilens Full Feature Documentation
+🏥 Medilens – AI-Powered Hospital Automation Platform

+This repository contains the backend automation workflows for Medilens, an AI-powered hospital operations and patient assistance platform.
+Medilens automates complaint handling, centralizes CRM and ERP data, analyzes medical documents, provides AI-driven patient support, and enables intelligent operational decision-making.

+These workflows are designed to be consumed by a frontend dashboard or application via secure webhooks.

 ---

-Admin Dashboard Features
+📂 Repository Structure

+Directory/File	Description

+workflows/	n8n workflow JSON files for all Medilens features frontend/	Frontend UI files (optional)
+README.md	Project documentation
+LICENSE.md	Project license
+.gitignore	Ignored files and folders

 ---

+🚀 Features

+Medilens is composed of multiple independent but connected automation services.
+Each service solves a specific hospital or patient-facing problem.

+---

 Feature 1: Complaint Management

-Overview:
+Overview

-Automates customer complaint management from submission to resolution, providing real-time visibility for support teams.
+Automates hospital complaint management from submission to resolution, providing real-time visibility for support and admin teams.

-Problem:
+Problem

-Manual complaint tracking is messy.
-Complaints get lost in emails, spreadsheets become outdated, and it’s hard to see status or responsibility.
-Leads to slow responses, frustrated customers, and low team visibility.
+Manual complaint tracking is disorganized and unreliable.
+Complaints get lost in emails, spreadsheets become outdated, and teams struggle to track ownership or resolution status.
+This leads to delayed responses, frustrated patients, and poor operational visibility.

-Solution:
+Solution

-Receives complaints from a web form
+Receives complaints through a web form

-Adds/updates in a central Google Sheet
+Stores and updates complaints in a central Google Sheet

-Assigns team members

-Marks complaints as “solved”

-Provides a real-time dashboard view
+Allows admins to assign staff members

+Enables one-click resolution

+Keeps the dashboard updated in real time

-Workflow Steps:
+Workflow Steps

 Step	Action

-1	New Complaint Submission → triggers webhook
+1	New complaint submission triggers webhook
-2	Parse complaint details into structured format
+2	Complaint details parsed into structured format
-3	Add complaint as new row in “Complaints” sheet
+3	Complaint added as a new row in “Complaints” sheet
-4	Fetch all complaints for dashboard
+4	All complaints fetched for dashboard display
-5	Update “Assignee” when assigned
+5	Assignee updated when assigned
-6	Update “Status” to “Solved”
+6	Status updated to “Solved”
-7	Send confirmation to frontend
+7	Confirmation sent to frontend

-Tools Used:
+Tools Used

 Tool	Purpose

 n8n	Workflow automation
 Webhook Nodes	Receive complaint data
-Google Sheets Nodes	Read/add/update complaints
-Code Nodes	Parse/format data
+Google Sheets Nodes	Read, add, and update complaints Code Nodes	Parse and format data
 Respond to Webhook	Send confirmation to frontend

-Setup / Integration:
+Setup / Integration

-1. Import & activate workflow JSON
+1. Import and activate workflow JSON

-2. Copy webhook URLs: /complaint?query=submit & /management?query=assign/solve
+2. Copy webhook URLs: /complaint?query=submit and /management?query=assign/solve

-3. Frontend POST requests for submission, assignment, resolution
+3. Send POST requests from frontend for submission, assignment, and resolution

-Credentials:
+Credentials

 Google Sheets API (service account + JSON key)
-⚠️ Never expose webhooks publicly
+⚠️ Webhooks should never be exposed publicly.

-Estimated Monthly Cost:
+Estimated Monthly Cost

-Google Sheets API → $0
+Google Sheets API: $0

-n8n Self-hosted → $0
+n8n Self-hosted: $0

-n8n Cloud → $20+
+n8n Cloud: $20+

 ---

 Feature 2: Command Center

 Overview

-An AI-powered command center that centralizes hospital CRM and ERP operational data, analyzes risks, and generates actionable AI suggestions for admin review and approval—while keeping the dashboard and hospital overview fully updated in real time.
+An AI-powered command center that centralizes hospital CRM and ERP operational data, analyzes risks, and generates actionable AI suggestions for admin review and approval—while keeping the dashboard and hospital overview updated in real time.

----

 Problem

-Operational data such as patient risk, doctor workload, bed availability, and appointments is scattered across multiple sources.
-This leads to reactive decisions, inefficiencies, staff burnout, and compromised patient care.
+Operational data such as patient risk, doctor workload, bed availability, and appointments is spread across multiple sheets and systems.
+This fragmentation results in reactive decisions, inefficiencies, staff burnout, and compromised patient care.

----

 Solution

-Aggregates data from multiple Google Sheets into a single system
+Aggregates data from multiple Google Sheets

 Uses AI to analyze risks and operational gaps

 Generates structured AI suggestions in a central sheet

-Sends both AI suggestions and live operational data to the command center
+Sends AI suggestions and live operational data to the command center

-Enables instant admin approval or rejection with real-time system updates
+Enables instant approval or rejection with system-wide updates

----

 Workflow Steps

 Step	Action

 1	Trigger via Smarter Alert Webhook
-2	Retrieve data from 7 connected Google Sheets
+2	Retrieve data from 7 Google Sheets
-3	Merge node consolidates all operational data
+3	Merge node consolidates all data
-4	AI analysis (LangChain + Gemini) generates JSON-based suggestions 5	Code node parses and appends results to “AI Suggestions” sheet 6	Respond to webhook with AI suggestions and aggregated data 7	Admin Approval Webhook updates status and notes across the system
+4	AI analysis using LangChain + Gemini
+5	Code node parses and appends suggestions
+6	Responds with suggestions and aggregated data
+7	Admin Approval Webhook updates status and notes

----

 Tools Used